 Creating the stars was so successful with my second-grade students, I wanted to share it with you.
 All you need is some white glue, and nine paper bags per student.
 I buy paper bags regularly at the Dollar Spot, they run around 40 for one dollar.

-- Finally, make a final “T” with your glue on one side of the stack of bags.
+Finally, make a final “T” with your glue on one side of the stack of bags.
 Then, open the bags all the way, fan them out, and hold the two sides together.
-I put my hands inside the bag at end of the fan to get the glue to adhere.
-Do about 20 squats while you wait for the glue to dry.
-Seriously 😉
+I put my hands inside the bag at the end of the fan to get the glue to adhere.
+Now, grab a cup of coffee while you wait for the glue to dry.

 Voila!
 You have a beautiful Paper Bag Star!
 We sprayed ours with some spray glitter and hung them above our desks for December.
 My students loved them so much and were so happy to take them home and show their families.